 Community or separate income.
 If you live in a community property state and file a separate return, your income may be separate income or community income for income tax purposes.
-For more information. see Community Income, later.
+For more information, see Community Income under Community Property, later.